Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 202% higher than the national average, and the city was heavily damaged by twisters in 1964 and 1979.
 The city experienced a severe drought from 2011 to 2015.
 Although the drought ended, strict water restrictions are still in place.

 Notes: Some people say that Wichita Falls is stuck in the 1950s, which can be good or bad, depending on one's point of view.
-The city is racially diverse.
+The city's population is racially diverse but has not grown within the last 10 years.

 Recommended as a Retirement Spot?
 Yes